-the chances of hiring on with one are fairly slim.
-One particular point which needs to be addressed if you have neither
+One particular point which needs to be addressed if you have both

 Short Lines And Regionals

 Apache Railway: The historic Apache Railway has been in service since 1917 connecting McNary to Holbrook, Arizona via Snowflake.
 Since then the line has been cutback to Snowflake operating about 38 miles.
 The system is currently owned by The Snowflake Community Foundation.
 The railroad's last known address was; 4764 Arizona Highway 277, Snowflake, Arizona 85937.

 Arizona & California Railroad: This short line has a history that dates back to the Arizona & California Railway, which first opened for service in 1907.
 It was acquired by the Santa Fe and operated as a branch for many years.
 In 1991 it became an independent short line known as the Arizona & California.
 In 2002 it was acquired by RailAmerica, itself purchased by G&W in 2012.

 |Apache Railway C424 #99 and two mates smoke it up as they roll southbound and near home in Snowflake, Arizona on August 30, 2012.|